Netflix January 2020 new releases – new movies, TV shows and originals

 Wednesday 29th January

-Subsequent in Style Queer Eye’s Tan France groups up with Alexa Chung to host a contest to find the subsequent huge identify in style
+Subsequent in Trend Queer Eye’s Tan France groups up with Alexa Chung to host a contest to find the following massive title in trend

-Night time on Earth A model new pure historical past collection specializing in the wonders of the nocturnal world
+Evening on Earth A model new pure historical past sequence specializing in the wonders of the nocturnal world

-Omniscient Dystopian drama set in a world the place everyone seems to be below fixed surveillance

 Thursday 30th January